Fujifilm X-T3 vs Sony RX100 VI

 Body comparison: Fujifilm X-T3 vs Sony RX100 VI

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T3 and the Sony RX100 VI.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-T3 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 VI is considerably smaller (52 percent) than the Fujifilm X-T3.
 It is worth mentioning in this context that the X-T3 is splash and dust resistant, while the RX100 VI does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 VI has a lens built in, whereas the X-T3 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-T3 and their specifications in the Fujinon X Lens Catalog.